We are living in a new timeline—one defined by convergence.

 It is a systemic condition.

-Whole body intelligence restores access to intelligence under pressure.
+Whole Body Intelligence restores access to intelligence under pressure—precisely when it is most needed.

 Take Leadership for instance.
 Leadership today is rapidly being required more to become less about authority and more about capacity—the capacity to orient under uncertainty, to hold tension without collapse, and to make decisions that account for human, relational, and systemic impact.